tuzi04/ollama_datacenter/README.md

-# How to run Ollama on Datacenter using docker, podman or singularity
+# How to run Ollama on Datacenter using Docker, Podman or Singularity
 ## Overview
 This library helps to use Ollama in your local computer or server using docker, podman or singularity.